jpleona/SimulinkGitTest/README.md

 Here are some contrived examples of Simulink models in .slx format with a library in the project with blocks used in different model files.
-I make an attempts to show how Git can be used by a team to do distributed work (multiple users on multiple machines) using Simulink Project, Git/GitHub.
-I'm also working with the GitHub issue tool to see how that can be used with Simulink.
+I make an attempt to show how Git can be used by a team to do distributed work (multiple users on multiple machines) using Simulink Project, Git/GitHub.
+I'm also working with the GitHub issue tracking tool to see how that can be used with Simulink.

 I'm using
 Matlab R2015a